 Here come the Bots

 A few years ago, the Gartner Group forecasted that by 2020, customers will manage 85% of their relationship with the enterprise without interacting with a human (Gartner 2011).
 So let’s have a look at bots.
 Part 1 explores What are Bots?
 What are Chatbots, Slackbots, Good Looking AI bots?; Types of Bots (including Sales Bots, Lead Generation Bots and, wait for it, AI Marketing Assistant Bots as well as CRM Bots).
-Part 2 will look at the Importance of Bots; Intelligent Bots; How to develop successful Bots.
+Part 2 explores the Importance of Bots; Intelligent Bots; How to develop successful Bots.

 What are Bots?